Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: A finite number of scales

-This construction can also be generalized to a continuum of scales as introduced in \cite{SommerKernelBundle1} and \cite{SommerKernelBundle2}.
-We present in the next section a more general framework to deal with such continuous multi-scale decompositions.
+This construction can also be generalised to a continuum of scales as introduced in \cite{SommerKernelBundle1} and \cite{SommerKernelBundle2}.
+We present in the Section \ref{cont_sec} a more general framework to deal with such continuous multi-scale decompositions.

-\subsection{The Order Reversed}
+\subsection{The order reversed}

 The action \eqref{sdp1_action} of the semidirect product from Lemma \ref{lem_sdp1} proceeds by deforming the image with the coarsest scale diffeomorphism first and with the finest scale diffeomorphism last.
 However, it is also possible to reverse this order and to act with the finest scale diffeomorphisms first.
-We will see that this approach also correpsonds to a semidirect product and is equivalent to the other ordering of scales via a change of coordinate.
-The reason to expand on this here is that it is better suited to be generalized to a continuum of scales.
+We will see that this approach also corresponds to a semidirect product and is equivalent to the other ordering of scales via a change of coordinates.
+The reason to expand on this here is that this version is better suited to be generalised to a continuum of scales.

 In this section we will assume that the group $G_1$ contains the deformations of the coarsest scale and $G_n$ those of the finest scale.
 The corresponding semidirect product is described in the following lemma.